Contrasting The Clorox (NYSE:CLX) & Diversey (NASDAQ:DSEY)

-Diversey (NASDAQ:DSEY) and The Clorox (NYSE:CLX) are both basic materials companies, but which is the superior stock?
-We will compare the two companies based on the strength of their dividends, analyst recommendations, earnings, profitability, valuation, risk and institutional ownership.
+The Clorox (NYSE:CLX) and Diversey (NASDAQ:DSEY) are both consumer staples companies, but which is the superior stock?
+We will compare the two companies based on the strength of their dividends, analyst recommendations, risk, profitability, institutional ownership, valuation and earnings.

-This table compares Diversey and The Clorox’s net margins, return on equity and return on assets.

-This table compares Diversey and The Clorox’s gross revenue, earnings per share (EPS) and valuation.
+This table compares The Clorox and Diversey’s revenue, earnings per share and valuation.

 |Gross Revenue